-- Plastic tarp for to protect your lawn or concrete
+- Plastic tarp to protect your lawn or concrete.

-Hot Tip: Always check the manual for instructions.
-You will always be able to find it online on the producer’s website for download
+Always check the manual for cleaning instructions.
+You will always be able to find them on the producer’s website

 Cleaning an electric smoker is not complicated or hard work you just need to be consistent.
 This consistency will be the most critical element for your maintenance.

-Ensure you clean your electric smoker after every use.
-That how you’ll prevent the grease from piling upon the grades and the interior.
+- Ensure you clean your electric smoker after every use.
+That’s how you’ll prevent the grease from piling upon the grades and the interior.

-The best way is to clean a greasy grade is to put it into your kitchen oven, your kitchen oven can reach over 900 degrees Fahrenheit, therefore it will be able to melt the grease and the deposits from the grate.
+- The best way is to clean a greasy grate is to put it into your kitchen oven.
+Your kitchen oven can reach over 900 degrees Fahrenheit, therefore it will be able to melt the grease and the deposits from the grate.

-You need to check if your ventilation systems are working correctly or not.
+- You need to check if your ventilation systems are working correctly or not.
 Ensuring you have a clean ventilation system is vital.
 It can prevent possible issues like clogging and more.
-Furthermore, always clean the ashes and remains after smoking the meat, as they tend to absorb and collect water thus risking the internal integrity of your electric smoker.
+The ashes and remains after smoking the meat, as they tend to absorb and collect water thus risking the internal integrity of your electric smoker.

-Make sure you also pay attention to the seasoning of your electric smoker.
-Most of the manufacturers will come with an instruction manual with the unit, and you can
+- Make sure you also pay attention to the seasoning of your electric smoker.
+Most of the manufacturers will come with an instruction manual otherwise you can find it on their website.

-You find that some newer smokers don’t need seasoning.
-If you own one of these just starts by heating it to around 250 degrees Fahrenheit then build a layer of smoke to act as a substitute for seasoning
+Note: Some newer smokers don’t need seasoning.
+If you own one of these just start by heating it to around 250 degrees Fahrenheit then build a layer of smoke to act as a substitute for seasoning.

-How to Clean A Pellet Grill or Smoker.
+How To Clean Your Pellet Grill or Smoker

-You will find a lot of built-up grease and carbon on the deflector plate that sits beneath the grates, This can insulate the metal and will reduce the efficiently of output.
+- You will find a lot of built-up grease and carbon on the deflector plate, which sits beneath the grates.
+This can insulate the metal and will reduce the efficiency of output.
 The best way to clean it is by removing it and hitting it with a steamer or power washer.

-Grab yourself a wet/dry vacuum and clean the interior of the smoker, including the firepot.
-Wipe the interior of the smoker with a damp cloth cleanser and carefully wipe the temperature probe, usually located on the left-hand side of the chamber
+- Grab yourself a wet/dry vacuum and clean the interior of the smoker, including the fire pot.
+Wipe the interior of the smoker with a damp cloth cleanser and carefully wipe the temperature probe.This is usually located on the left-hand side of the chamber.

-Finish up by reassembling your smoker and covering the drip pan with fresh heavy-duty aluminium.
+- Finish up by reassembling your smoker and covering the drip pan with fresh heavy-duty aluminum.

 You can help maintain your pellet smoker by doing the following after each and every use;